caltechlibrary/git-desktop/_episodes/09-preservation.md

 will be available in the future.
 Anyone who has tried following web links in old publications knows that it's very easy for URLs to break.
-In order to fulfill the promise of open science, you need to deposit your code in data in a trusted repository - a web service that will ensuse that your files are available in the future.
-These repositories will provide a DOI, a permamant and registered link that leads to your code or data.
+In order to fulfill the promise of open science, you need to deposit your code in data in a trusted repository - a web service that will ensure that your files are available in the future.
+These repositories will provide a DOI, a permanent and registered link that leads to your code or data.
 You should include this DOI with your publications as the link location can be updated without breaking.